 VAT paid double on VOEC-shipments

 Please be aware that you shall not apply to Customs for refunds on wrongly charged import taxes on a VOEC-shipment, for example on a shipment from eBay or Amazon.

 If you have done a purchase from an online shop / e-marked place registered in the VOEC-scheme and

-Then you must contact the online shop or online marketplace for reimbursement.
+Then you must contact the online shop or online marketplace for refund.
 They must correct errors in their reporting to the Norwegian Tax Administration and must clarify this directly with the Tax Administration.
 They are also responsible for refunding wrongfully claimed amounts.

 The Norwegian customs is not involved in this process and shall not receive applications for refunds in such cases.